-MSDE has instructed MI to make two changes in the process of handling invalidated records, beginning with the January 2005 test administration.
-(1) MI will invalidate any books that have student or school labels or bubbled demographic information, but that are otherwise completely blank (i.e. no student response to any SR, SPR, or CR items).
-(2) MI will provide a file directly to MSDE containing all invalidated records.
-Invalidated records will not be included in the score files posted for the Development Contractor.
+MI invalidated any answer books that had student or school labels or bubbled demographic information, but that were otherwise completely blank (i.e. no student response to any SR, SPR, or CR items).

+MI provided a file directly to MSDE containing all invalidated records.
+Invalidated records were not included in the score files posted for the Development Contractor.